CAUSA/Frameshift/README.md

 ### Frameshift substitutions and the frameshift tolerability of the genetic code and the protein-coding genes

-#### 1	Translation of coding DNA sequences (CDSs)
+#### 1	Simulation and translation of coding DNA sequences (CDSs)

-Reference CDSs in model organisms were retrieved from the UCSC Genome Database.
+Reference CDSs in model organisms were retrieved from the NCBI or UCSC Genome Database.

-***RandomCDSs.java*** generate random CDSs, each containing 500 random sense codons.
+***RandomCDSs.java*** generate random CDSs, each containing a given number of random sense codons.

 ***Translation.java*** contains two functions, "translate" and "translateReadthrough", which are called by other programs to translate coding sequences (CDSs) into protein sequences.